How the annual nasal flu vaccine helps your child

 Nasal flu vaccine safety

-The nasal flu vaccine is very safe and effective and has been given to millions of children across the world over the past decade.
+The nasal flu vaccine is safe and effective and has been given to millions of children across the world over the past decade.

 Children can’t get flu from the nasal vaccine.
 The vaccine given up a child's nose is 0.1ml, around 1/50th of a teaspoon of fluid given into each nostril.
 The fluid is quickly absorbed into the child's nose.